 As if breastfeeding wasn’t challenging enough, now you’re dealing with two!
-Learn the best tips on how to breastfeed twins at the same time or individually.
+Learn how to breastfeed twins with these tips.

 The lactation consultant entered my hospital room.

 We propped a few pillows under my arms, and she handed each baby to me.
 As natural and easy as I hoped it would be, I instead felt awkward and inexperienced.

 How was I supposed to support each of their floppy heads?
 What do I do when I need to burp them?
 And the pillows were just not cutting it—my arms felt sore from holding the babies.